top of page

 Dr Abbie Jordan's work focuses on using innovative research methods to understand stories that children, young people and their families tell about their thoughts and experiences of living with pain.
 Abbie’s work focuses particularly on issues around identity, parenting, diagnostic uncertainty and how we communicate about pain to others.

-This is a photograph of Tess Rugg
+A picture of Tess Rugg

 Tess Rugg